klaasnicolaas/home-assistant-glow/Readme.md

 | BLUE   | D5 (GPIO5) | D1 (GPIO5)        |
 | GND    | GND        | GND               |

+### 3D printed case

+You can use the [3D printed case](/case) to neatly hide everything, but it is specifically made for the ESP32S.
+If you use another board, you could adjust the design with the `.step` file.
+If you've made some changes, I'd appreciate it if you add the new case design to the repository for everyone to benefit 😉

 ## Get started

 Once you are done connecting all the hardware, we'll get started with the configuration for ESPHome.
 In this repository you will find the file [home_assistant_glow.yaml][file], which you can copy into the `esphome` folder of your Home Assistant config.